dwarvesf/playground/Engineering/Mobile/UIKit Builder pattern.md

 let redLabel = UILabel().text("I'm red").myRedStyle()
 ```

-Adding more functions to `Extension` with `@discardableResult` we have all benefits of reusability, flexibility, maintainability, and the ability to expand our code as well as keep the original data type.
+Using `@discardableResult` with `Extension` gives us all of the benefits of reusability, flexibility, maintainability, and the ability to expand our code while retaining the original data type.